xpan0988/Pastey/docs/architecture.md

 ```

 Only Transfer changes location.
 Transform consumes N and may create N+1 for the same logical object only after Core validates exact Host evidence and seals the result.
 Execute creates a result record but no managed lineage.
 Capability availability never repairs topology.

+Transform remains a general semantic operation over an exact object revision.
+Python→Java is permitted only as a cross-representation acceptance example, not as a product-specific subsystem or alternate primitive.

 The canonical cross-Host example is: